Neural Scaling Laws in Robotics: Introduction

-Scaling laws have been studied extensively in domains like language modeling, vision and reinforcement learning, following a power-law function (e.g.~\citet{kaplan2020scaling, hoffmann2022training, zhai2022scaling, hilton2023scaling}).
-Inspired by the progress in transformer-based architectures and their high generalizability to zero-shot settings, robotics researchers have begun adapting these insights to the physical world of embodied AI, envisioning general-purpose robotics and the end of Moravec's Paradox (e.g.~\citet{brohan2023rt, reed2022generalist, padalkar2023open}).
+Inspired by the capabilities and high generalizability of foundation models in domains like language and vision, robotics researchers are exploring their application to the physical world, envisioning general-purpose robotics and a potential resolution to Moravec's Paradox (e.g.,~\citet{brohan2023rt, reed2022generalist, padalkar2023open}).